phheim/issy/README.md

 ```
     podman run -i --rm issy-runner /usr/bin/issy OPTIONS < INPUTFILE
 ```
-The usage and arguments is practically the same as with the Issy binary.
-The only differences are technical because we run inside a container (The input file is always passed via ``STDIN`` and the ``--caller-...`` options are overwritten in the container).
+The usage and arguments are practically the same as with the Issy binary.
+The only differences are technical because we run inside a container (the input file is always passed via ``STDIN`` and the ``--caller-...`` options are overwritten in the container).

-**Restriction** As this container setups is missing MuVal, for ``--pruning`` *only level 0 and 1 work* properly.
-If you want to include MuVal you can build the full container with
+**Restriction:** As this container setup is missing MuVal, for ``--pruning`` *only levels 0 and 1 work* properly.
+If you want to include MuVal, you can build the full container with
 ```
     podman build -t issy-runner containers/runner-full
 ```